Vulimwa/Ubuntu_Requests/README.md

 Skipped duplicate: image2.png
 Connection strengthened.
 Community enriched.
 ```

-## Suggestions for Improvement
-- Add checks for `Content-Type` and `Content-Length` before saving files.
-- Use hashes or timestamps for more robust duplicate prevention.
-- Accept URLs from a file or command-line arguments for automation.
-- Add unit tests and a `requirements.txt` for easier setup.

 ## Author & License
 This assignment is for PLP Academy, Week 6.
 Feel free to use and adapt for educational purposes.